Tipperary Militia

 The Tipperary Militia was a regiment of militia raised in County Tipperary.
 Formed in 1793 it was converted in 1854 to an Artillery Militia unit, which was eventually disbanded in 1909.

 History

 The unit was first raised in 1793 as an infantry unit by John Bagwell (1751–1816), who was the member of parliament for Tipperary.
 In 1812 the unit was designated the Tipperary (or Duke of Clarence's Munster) Regiment of Militia.

-In December 1854 the Militia was reorganised with the unit being converted into an Artillery unit.
-The Corps of Artillery was designated The South Tipperary Artillery Regiment of Militia.
+In December 1854 the Militia was reorganised with the unit being converted into an Artillery unit designated The South Tipperary Artillery Regiment of Militia.